 Why you need a written guide

-FRC teams lose a meaningful share of their members every year to graduation.
-Without a written brand guidelines document (also called a style guide or brand book), your carefully built identity drifts: someone uses the wrong blue, a rookie squishes the logo, slides start using Comic Sans.
-A guide is your defense against entropy and is something judges love to see because it proves sustainability - a core theme of the Impact Award.
+FRC teams lose a meaningful share of their members to graduation every year.
+Without a written brand guidelines document (also called a style guide or brand book), the identity you built drifts: someone uses the wrong blue, a rookie squishes the logo, slides start showing up in Comic Sans.
+A written guide is what keeps that from happening.
+Judges also like to see one, because it is evidence of sustainability, a core theme of the Impact Award.

 What a good guide contains

-- Logo usage - the master logo, approved variations (horizontal, stacked, icon-only), minimum size, and required clear space (the empty margin around the logo).
-Show what NOT to do: don't stretch, recolor, add shadows, or place on busy backgrounds.
+- Logo usage: the master logo, the approved variations (horizontal, stacked, icon-only), the minimum size, and the required clear space, which is the empty margin that stays around the logo.
+Show what not to do as well: don't stretch the logo, recolor it, add shadows, or place it on a busy background.

-- Color palette - swatches with HEX, RGB, CMYK, and Pantone values, and notes on which colors are primary vs. accent.
+- Color palette: swatches with HEX, RGB, CMYK, and Pantone values, plus a note on which colors are primary and which are accents.

-- Voice and tone - a few sentences and examples describing how you write.
+- Voice and tone, in a few sentences with examples of how you write.

 Learn from published examples